 For more information on AmeriCorps programs, please visit their website

 Faith engagement continues to be a vibrant part of our volunteer community!
 During our Building on Faith events, volunteers from churches throughout Teller County come together to help build homes for members of our community.
-Our next Building on Faith weekend will be Saturday and Sunday, January 14 and 15, 2017.

 The benefits of working with Habitat for Humanity are numerous, for the faith community and our affiliate.
 We hope to continue building relationships, building homes, and building faith!
 Partnering with Habitat gives people a concrete way to put their faith into action and be the body of Christ in the world.